gremlin/gremlin-python/examples/attacks.md

 ##### CPU

-This will target 10% of all container
+This will target 100% of all containers with the container label of `owner: 'kyle'` for five minute
 ```python
 from gremlinapi.attacks import GremlinAPIAttacks as attacks
 from gremlinapi.attack_helpers import GremlinAttackHelper, GremlinTargetContainers, GremlinCPUAttack